Far-right politics in Serbia: Serbian Honour

 A self-described humanitarian organisation, Serbian Honour was formed in 2014.
 It has been led by Bojan Stojković since its formation.
 The organisation also has a branch in Republika Srpska; the branch was previously headed by Igor Bilbija, who was arrested for prostitution and racketeering.
 Serbian Honour garnered public attention in 2014 after participating in attacks during a football game between Albania and Serbia.
-Three years later, Stojković had organised a protest to stop the projection of a documentary movie that had showed positive relations between Serbs and Albanians during the Yugoslav Wars.
+Three years later, Stojković organised a protest to stop the projection of a documentary movie that showed positive relations between Serbs and Albanians during the Yugoslav Wars.
 In 2019, members of the Serbian Honour organisation stole a horse from a Romani boy.
 They subsequently video-taped his "re-education" and posted it across social media.
 Serbian Honour had returned the horse to its owners later that year.

 According to the Business Register Agency (APR), the organisation has been listed as a youth organisation that promotes youth activism, human rights, and conservationism.
-In practice, it has been described as an extremist paramilitary organisation, while the organisation had also promoted militarism and praised convicted war criminals.
+In practice, it has been described as an extremist paramilitary organisation, while the organisation has also promoted militarism and praised convicted war criminals.
 Its members had also promoted homophobia and opposed minority rights.
-Serbian Honour has been also described as a Russian-trained paramilitary organisation.
+Serbian Honour has been described as a Russian-trained paramilitary organisation.